voyd-lang/voyd/syntaxes/dream.md

 $[x: 3] // Dictionary
 ```

-# Constant and Variables
+# Variables

 ```
-// A constant is defined using the let keyword let x = 5
+// An immutable variable is defined using the let keyword let x = 5

-// A variable is defined using the var keyword var y = 3
+// A mutable variable is defined with the var keyword var y = 3
 ```